-Scott Benites (b.1991) has a natural passion for Arts.
-After his first exhibition at the MoMa as a teenager Scott was accepted to the art institute of Boston.
-He then went to Pratt institute for higher learning in design.
-After completing his associates degree at Pratt institute he got his Bachelors of Fine Arts at Lehman college graduating magna cum laude.
+Scott Benites (b.1991) has aways loved Art.
+After he was inspired by after school classes at the MoMa Scott was accepted to the Art Institute of Boston.
+He then went to Pratt for higher learning in design.
+After taking some classes at Pratt he got his Bachelors of Fine Arts at Lehman College graduating magna cum laude.

 You can get in touch with him directly on the contact me tab or reach out to him via social media.